yul-klj/react-native/docs/UsingNavigators.md

 ### Working with Scenes

-At this point you should feel comfortable rendering all sorts of components in your app, be it a simple `View` with `Text` inside, or a `ScrollView` with a list of `Image`s.
+At this point you should feel comfortable rendering all sorts of components in your app, be it a simple `View` with `Text` inside, or a `ScrollView` with a list of `Image`.
 Together, these components make up a scene (another word for screen) in your app.

 A scene is nothing other than a React component that is typically rendered full screen.
 This is in contrast to a `Text`, an `Image`, or even a custom `SpinningBeachball` component that is meant to be rendered as part of a screen.
 You may have already used one without realizing it - the ["HelloWorldApp"](docs/tutorial.html), the ["FlexDirectionBasics"](docs/flexbox.html), and the ["ListViewBasics"](docs/using-a-listview.html) components covered earlier in the tutorial are all examples of scenes.